nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/CommunityResources/impostersyndrome/README.md

 - The maximum value schedule for punchcards 2 through n such that the punchcards are sorted by start time If you can identify a sub-problem that builds upon previous sub-problems to solve the problem at hand, then you’re on the right track.

-### Step 2: Write out the sub-problem as a recurring mathematical decision.
+### Step 2: Write out the sub-problem as a recurring mathematical decision

 Once you’ve identified a sub-problem in words, it’s time to write it out mathematically.
 Why?
 Well, the mathematical recurrence, or repeated decision, that you find will eventually be what you put into your code.
 Besides, writing out the sub-problem mathematically vets your sub-problem in words from Step 1.
 If it is difficult to encode your sub-problem from Step 1 in math, then it may be the wrong sub-problem!